POS is a Community Interest Company and the Board of Directors consists of: Heather Budge-Reid, Sybil Galbraith and Marion Foster.

 I am now a bespoke kiltmaker with a focus on the craft of tailoring.
 Having recognised that the traditional and specialist craft of kilt making is disappearing, it is now even more important to record and preserve the knowledge and skill required.
 I am enthusiastic about raising its profile, informing and passing on my knowledge and skills through different training media.

-I have been a member of POS for 5 years and as treasurer, I am looking forward to playing my part in the running of this wonderful organisation as others have before me thus enabling me to enjoy and benefit from all that POS offers.
+I have been a member of POS for 7 years and as treasurer, I play my part in the running of this wonderful organisation as others have before me, thus enabling me to enjoy and benefit from all that POS offers.

 The Production Team